-Shanti’s HIV Programs exist to ensure that the most underserved people living with HIV and/or HCV in San Francisco receive the compassionate support they need to feel empowered and worthy, so they are better able to manage all aspects of their health.
-Rooted in compassion, our HIV Programs offer nonjudgmental support and harm-reduction strategies, affirming each client’s sense of agency about their well-being.
-Our continuum of services allows individuals to connect with one another and access much needed medical and safety net resources.
+Shanti’s HIV Programs exist to ensure that underserved people living with HIV and/or HCV in San Francisco receive the compassionate, culturally competent support they need to manage their health and well-being.
+Our HIV Programs offer nonjudgmental, harm-reduction based services that promote robust engagement by clients in their own healthcare.
+Our services allow individuals to connect with one another and overcome barriers to access key resources, including medical and mental health care, housing support, food and nutrition, and counseling.
 Our HIV Programs serve more than 300 clients annually.

 Our Margot Murphy Women’s Cancer Program mitigates the barriers that women face after a cancer diagnosis.
 Our multilingual and culturally competent services empower women with cancer—especially women of color with low incomes—to overcome linguistic, social, and financial obstacles to accessing, maintaining, and completing treatment and transition into survivorship.
-This program was launched in 2001 as the Breast Cancer Program and expanded in 2015 to serve women diagnosed with any type of cancer.
 More than 200 clients in this program receive intensive care navigation each year; approximately 300 more clients have completed active treatment and remain enrolled in the program to access survivorship support and remain connected to their care navigators should needs arise.

-The LGBTQ+ Aging & Abilities Support Network (LAASN) addresses the social isolation as well as emotional, behavioral, and health challenges faced by LGBTQ+ older adults and adults with disabilities.
-The goal of this program is to reach all these individuals with recognition and support for who they truly are, so they feel valued and empowered to vibrantly contribute to their community.
-LAASN was created in 2016 to respond to the growing population of LGBTQ+ older adults and a greater demand for support services.
-The program currently serves approximately 100 clients and is endeavoring to expand its reach to serve more individuals in our community.
+The LGBTQ+ Aging & Abilities Support Network (LAASN) provides compassionate supportive services that help counteract isolation and emotional, behavioral, and health challenges faced by lesbian, gay, bisexual, transgender, and queer older adults and adults with disabilities.
+LAASN was created to respond to the growing population of LGBTQ+ older adults in San Francisco and a greater demand for support services.
+The program currently serves approximately 100 clients and is working to expand its reach to serve more individuals in our community.

-Launched in 2015, Shanti’s Peer Advocate Care Team (PACT) serves the residents of Potrero Hill Terrace and Annex who must balance the complex realities of living in poverty with multiple day-to-day stressors, while navigating all the physical, emotional, and social changes that will come with the vast redevelopment of their community over the next 10-15 years through the HOPE SF initiative.
-PACT’s main responsibility and obligation is to be with residents, to listen to their concerns, and create pathways for them to be heard by the City and the developers; to keep residents informed of relocation timelines and processes; and in general, to help residents be stably housed.
-To us, housing stability is more than just eviction prevention, but is also a sense of belonging.
+Shanti’s Peer Advocate Care Team (PACT) serves the residents of Potrero Hill Terrace and Annex public housing who must balance the complex realities of living in poverty while navigating all the physical, emotional, and social changes that will come with the redevelopment of their community.
+PACT’s main responsibility is to help residents stay stably housed, which is an essential component to their well-being.
+PACT connects residents with services, listens to their concerns, creates pathways for them to be heard by the City and the developers, and keeps residents informed of relocation timelines and processes.